hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 When testing requires AWS infrastructure in a second AWS account, the below changes to the normal setup will allow the management or reference of resources and data sources across accounts:

-- In the `PreCheck` function, include `testAccAlternateAccountPreCheck(t)` to ensure a standardized set of information is required for cross-account testing credentials
+- In the `PreCheck` function, include `acctest.PreCheckOrganizationsAccount(t)` to ensure a standardized set of information is required for cross-account testing credentials
 - Declare a `providers` variable at the top of the test function: `var providers []*schema.Provider`
-- Switch usage of `Providers: acctest.Providers` to `ProviderFactories: testAccProviderFactoriesAlternate(&providers)`
+- Switch usage of `Providers: acctest.Providers` to `ProviderFactories: acctest.FactoriesAlternate(&providers)`
-- Add `testAccAlternateAccountProviderConfig()` to the test configuration and use `provider = awsalternate` for cross-account resources.
+- Add `acctest.ConfigAlternateAccountProvider()` to the test configuration and use `provider = awsalternate` for cross-account resources.
 The resource that is the focus of the acceptance test should _not_ use the alternate provider identification to simplify the testing setup.
 - For any `TestStep` that includes `ImportState: true`, add the `Config` that matches the previous `TestStep` `Config`

 An example acceptance test implementation can be seen below: